 When most of us think of an ox yoke, we tend to envision the long, gracefully bowed piece of wood resting on the necks of a pair of oxen.
-This traditional neck or bow yoke certainly has had an important place in American history, but it is not the only option for aspiring teamsters today.
+This traditional neck or bow yoke certainly has had an important place in American history, but it is not the only option today.
 In fact, it may not even be the best yoke in some situations.

 There are actually three types of ox yoke: